jadijadi/lpic1book/1022_install_a_boot_manager.md

 - superblock

 ## Boot overview
 System starts from BIOS and will do a self test called POST.
 Then it will hand over the boot process to the first sector of master boot record (MBR).

+> MBR is on track (Cylinder) 0, side (Head) 0 and Sector 1 of the first disk which defines CHS.

-MBS is only 512bytes so we need a *smart bootloader* to handle larger boot managers and even multiple systems.
+MBR is only 512bytes so we need a *smart bootloader* to handle larger boot managers and even multiple systems.
 Some of these boot loaders are LILO, GRUB and GRUB2.

 > Chain Loading is when a boot loaders, loads another boot loader.
 This is done when a linux bootloader needs to start a Windows system.